 State-issued ‘general’ business licenses

 As with many things in the US, the rules around business licensing change from state to state (or in this case, even from county to county).
-That makes it very hard to offer a general comment on whether or not you need a business license.
+That makes it very hard to offer general instructions.

 Even the US Small Business Administration can only offer this rather flimsy statement: